-The Purchase Agreement also provides for Treasury, upon the request of the Conservator, to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
+The Purchase Agreement requires Treasury, upon the Conservator's request, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our balance sheet prepared in accordance with generally accepted accounting principles) and also provides for Treasury to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
-The Purchase Agreement contains covenants that significantly restrict our operations.
+The Purchase Agreement contains covenants that significantly restrict our operations and which are described in more detail in our annual report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission (the "SEC") on February 24, 2010.
+In exchange for Treasury's funding commitment, we issued to Treasury, as an initial commitment fee, one million shares of our senior preferred stock (with an initial aggregate liquidation preference of \$1 billion) and a warrant to purchase, for a nominal price, shares of our common stock equal to 79.9% of our common stock outstanding on a fully diluted basis at the time the warrant is exercised.

-Under the terms of the Purchase Agreement and FHFA regulation, our mortgage-related investments portfolio is subject to a cap that decreases by 10% each year until the portfolio reaches \$250 billion.
-As a result, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$810 billion as of December 31, 2010 and may not exceed \$729 billion as of December 31, 2011.
-The annual 10% reduction in the size of our mortgage-related investments portfolio is calculated based on the maximum allowable size of the mortgage-related investments portfolio, rather than the actual unpaid principal balance of the mortgage-related investments portfolio, as of December 31 of the preceding year.
+Under the Purchase Agreement with Treasury and FHFA regulation, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$900 billion as of December 31, 2009, and must decline by 10% per year thereafter until it reaches \$250 billion.
+The annual 10% reduction in the size of our mortgage-related investments portfolio, the first of which is effective on December 31, 2010, is calculated based on the maximum allowable size of the mortgage-related investments portfolio, rather than the actual unpaid principal balance of the mortgage-related investments portfolio, as of December 31 of the preceding year.
+Due to this restriction, the unpaid principal balance of our mortgage-related investments portfolio may not exceed \$810 billion as of December 31, 2010.